 In the U.S., Starbucks has become synonymous with coffee.
 You’ll often hear someone say, “I need a Starbucks.”

 Personally, I do not understand how anyone who has ever had an Italian coffee could enjoy Starbucks.

-I don’t claim to be an expert.
-I’ve already told you I’m not even a habitual coffee drinker.
-What I know is, a good coffee should be smooth and not biting on your tongue.
-It should be the correct temperature not too hot, not too cold, and it should smell good.
+I don’t claim to be an expert, as I said, I’m not even a habitual coffee drinker.
+But what I do know is this, a good coffee should be smooth and not biting on your tongue.
+It should be the correct temperature: not too hot, not too cold, and it should smell good.

-In the Dallas there’s one place in particular that has real Italian coffee.
+In Dallas, there’s one place in particular that has real Italian coffee.
 They use only Segafredo Zanetti coffee from Italy.
 It’s almost twenty miles from my house, but it’s worth it.
-I’ve even set up business meetings there just so I have an excuse to travel so far for cappuccino.
+I’ve even set up business meetings there just to justify the distance I have to travel for a cappuccino.
 Then again, it’s not as far as Rome.

 Admittedly, I’m crazy for anything Italian, so to be fair, I’ve also had delicious coffee in Spain, Mexico, and probably some other places I can not recall at the moment.

 So tell me, how far will you go, literally or figuratively, for a good cup of coffee?

 All materials ©pennysadler 2012 – 2013